What is MyoPro?

 Will I be able to gain mobility in my hand?

-Does the brace provide mobility for the shoulder?
+Does the orthosis provide mobility for the shoulder?

 Does having spasticity negate my chances of using the MyoPro?

 Not necessarily.
 Spasticity does play into effect but it largely depends on the patient’s understanding of the MyoPro technology.
 The mode and setting of the device can allow patients to turn off overactive muscles via biofeedback.
 Individuals with moderate spasticity will usually learn how to control and relax their muscle tone after an extended period of time with the orthosis.
 For those with severe spasticity, it is recommended that they look into alternative forms of treatment as there is a higher risk of overworking the nerves.

 What if my arm is “flaccid” and unable to move at all, can I still use the MyoPro?